 To complete this tutorial, you must be comfortable running commands in a Linux, macOS, or Windows terminal.

-You can follow the quickstart in Cloud Shell, where you can edit the sample configuration, and deploy your resources without installing anything on your computer.
+For an interactive version of this tutorial, open it in Cloud Shell, where you can edit the sample configuration and deploy your resources without installing anything on your workstation.
 If you want to follow the tutorial on your own computer, skip to the next section.

 Before you begin

 If you don't already have one, sign up for a new account.